Electromigration: Bamboo structure and metal slotting

 A wider wire results in smaller current density and, hence, less likelihood of electromigration.
 Also, the metal grain size has influence; the smaller grains, the more grain boundaries and the higher likelihood of electromigration effects.
-However, if you reduce wire width to below the average grain size of the wire material, grain boundaries become "crosswise", more or less perpendicular to the length of the wire.
+However, if one reduces wire width to below the average grain size of the wire material, grain boundaries become "crosswise", more or less perpendicular to the length of the wire.
 The resulting structure resembles the joints in a stalk of bamboo.
 With such a structure, the resistance to electromigration increases, despite an increase in current density.
 This apparent contradiction is caused by the perpendicular position of the grain boundaries; the boundary diffusion factor is excluded, and material transport is correspondingly reduced.

 However, the maximum wire width possible for a bamboo structure is usually too narrow for signal lines of large-magnitude currents in analog circuits or for power supply lines.
 In these circumstances, slotted wires are often used, whereby rectangular holes are carved in the wires.
 Here, the widths of the individual metal structures in between the slots lie within the area of a bamboo structure, while the resulting total width of all the metal structures meets power requirements.

 Blech length

 There is a lower limit for the length of the interconnect that will allow higher current carrying capability.
 It is known as "Blech length".
 Any wire that has a length below this limit will have a stretched limit for electromigration.
-Here, a mechanical stress buildup causes an atom back flow process which reduces or even compensates the effective material flow towards the anode.
+Here, a mechanical stress buildup causes an atom back flow process which reduces or even compensates the effective material flow toward the anode.
 The Blech length must be considered when designing test structures to evaluate electromigration.
 This minimum length is typically some tens of microns for chip traces, and interconnections shorter than this are sometimes referred to as 'electromigration immortal'.